-This southern recipe is so easy to make and finger-licking good!
-They only take 15 minutes to make and are perfect paired with Herb Lemon Aioli dipping sauce for some extra flavor!
+These classic Southern Fried Green Tomatoes are so easy to prepare and finger-licking good!
+They only take 15 minutes to make and are perfect paired with Herb Lemon Aioli dipping sauce for some extra flavor.

 It put the Whistle Stop Cafe and fried green tomatoes on the map, many of which had never heard of either.
 The cafe does actually exists down in Georgia.

 These crunchy discs and actually relatively easy to make.
 They only take a handful of ingredients to make, and barely anytime to fry up.
 They are wonderful on their own, but even better with a dipping sauce.
 You know I like to get saucy even though the southern recipe doesn’t includes anything by maybe a spritz of lemon juice.